capSAR273/devsite/README.md

-## Welcome to my GitHub Pages Site
+## Fat Rat's Dev Corner

 ### Currently Under Construction!

 ### Contact Me

 Have feedback or questions about the site?
-Shoot me a message at @FatRat_RS
+Shoot me a message at @fatratdev on Twitter.